How I Work

 A recent estimate suggested that, each year, more images are being produced and made public than throughout the whole history of photography prior to 2014.

-Visual Storytelling leverages aesthetics, composition and colour to design eloquent and effective messages.
+Visual Storytelling leverages aesthetics, composition and colours to design eloquent and effective messages.

-Designing aesthetics as a sensible, practical and creative tool to change the mood, tone or direction of a message means that you can tailor your output to influence your target audience strategically.
+Designing aesthetics as a sensible, practical and creative tool to change the mood, tone or direction of a message means that you influence your target audience, strategically.